datawire/ambassador-docs/docs/emissary/pre-release/topics/install/upgrade/yaml/emissary-2.1/edge-stack-2.1.md

 You can also migrate by [installing $AESproductName$ $version$ in a separate cluster](../migrate-to-2-alternate).
-This permits absolute certainty that your $productName$ $version$ configuration will not be affected by changes meant for $AESproductName$ $version$, and it eliminates concerns about ACME, but it is more effort.
+This permits absolute certainty that your $productName$ $version$ configuration will not be affected by changes meant for $AESproductName$ $version$, but it is more effort.

 ## Side-by-Side Migration Steps